Resize Image Pixels on Mac: 3 Methods

-Resize image pixels on Mac with Preview Adjust Size, sips batch commands, and GetCompress presets.
+Resize image pixels on Mac with GetCompress, Preview Adjust Size, or sips.
 Match export width to where images actually display.

-The blog template displays heroes at 960 px CSS width, yet every export from design arrives at 2880 px.
+The blog template displays heroes at 960 px CSS width, yet design exports often arrive at 2880 px.
 Readers never see those extra pixels, but they download them on every page load.
-Resize image pixels to match real display size before you compress or convert format.
+Resize to real display size before you compress or convert format.

 The display-size rule